mitas1/psa-core/README.md

 # PSA core

-PSA core is basically a solver based on 2-phase heurstic.
-It consists of the construction and optimization.
+PSA core is basically a PDPTW solver based on 2-phase heurstic.
+It consists of the construction and optimization phase.
 This repository is part of the diploma thesis of the author.

 ## Building and running